akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 ![Grid with product models](../img/Products_ProductModel_SearchCat1.png)

-If you click on the `Christmas` category, the product model "model-tshirt-divided-red" is displayed in the grid (same result for this model than if you click on the T-shirts category and filter on the attribute color and the option red).
+If you click on the `Christmas` category, the [sub product model](/articles/what-about-products-variants.html#how-many-levels-of-enrichment-are-managed) "model-tshirt-divided-red" is displayed in the grid (same result for this t-shirt model than if you click on the T-shirts category and filter on the attribute color and the option red).

 ![Search results with category christmas](../img/Products_ProductModel_SearchCat2.png)

-If you click on the `Small` category, the products of this product model with the sizes S are displayed in the grid (same results for this model than if you click on the T-shirts category and filter on the attribute size and the option S).
+If you click on the `Small` category, the products of this product model with the sizes S are displayed in the grid (same results for this t-shirt model than if you click on the T-shirts category and filter on the attribute size and the option S).

 ![Search results with category small](../img/Products_ProductModel_SearchCat3.png)